phatak-dev/fresher-to-expert/programmer_setup/operating_system.md

 * ### Great development support

     Linux supports C development out of the box.
 Similarly, you can develop Java,python or any other language programs very easily on the linux.
 So as a developer you get an excellent support from the operating system to the programming.
-Linux Developer Toolset contains Compilers,Debugging tools,the LAMP application stack, and Git and lot more.
+Linux developer toolset contains compilers,debugging tools,the LAMP application stack, and git and lot more.

 #But Linux is command line right?